openservicemesh/osm/docs/development_guide.md

 For mesh visibility and debugabbility, one can refer to the endpoints provided under [pkg/debugger](https://github.com/openservicemesh/osm/tree/main/pkg/debugger) which contains a number of endpoints able to inspect and list most of the common structures used by the control plane at runtime.

-Additionally, OSM imports and hooks [pprof endpoints](https://golang.org/pkg/net/http/pprof/).
+Additionally, the current implementation of the debugger imports and hooks [pprof endpoints](https://golang.org/pkg/net/http/pprof/).
 Pprof is a golang package able to provide profiling information at runtime through HTTP protocol to a connecting client.

+Debugging endpoints can be turned on or off through the runtime argument `enable-debug-server`, normally set on the deployment at install time through the CLI.

 Example usage:
 ```